-Charges may be filed within the college judicial system and civil or criminal charges can be brought through the justice system.
+Charges may be filed within the university judicial system and civil or criminal charges can be brought through the justice system.

-In the Student Handbook,the College has specific provisions against sexual misconduct.
+In the Student Handbook,the university has specific provisions against sexual misconduct.
 Sexual misconduct includes sexual assault or sexual intercourse, without consent.

 Sexual assault includes (but is not limited to) any intentional touching by the accused, either directly or through clothing, of the victim's genitals, breasts, thighs, or buttocks without the victim's consent.
 Sexual assault also includes touching or fondling of the accused by the victim when the victim is forced to do so against his or her will.
 Sexual assault is punishable by penalties ranging from probation to dismissal.